yaw-central/yaw-engine/README.md

 **(ultimately) a 3D live-coding experience for Clojurians of all ages**

-(for now a dumb imperative (!)
-Clojure wrapper for LWJGL...)
+(for now a very basic 3D engine based on LLWJGL with a thin and imperative Clojure wrapper)

 ## Disclaimer

 Yaw is *not yet* usable, except for extremely simplistic examples!
 The Java/OpenGL-side of things is a basic engine relatively well-tested.
-The Clojure part is minimalistic for now.
+The Clojure part is minimalistic, a separate projet, yaw-reactive, investigates a more idiomatic way to 3D programming in Clojure.

 ## Requirements